“Figure out what fuels your joy, then do lots of that.”

 - I’m married to my most favorite person in the world, Matthew Carter.
 We have two children spanning a 12-year gap, which is proving to be more fun than we can handle.
 Scout (16 years) and Charlie (4 years).

-- I drove out to Texas a couple years ago to take a sign painting class from one of the greats, Norma Jeanne Maloney.
+- I drove out to Texas in 2016 to take a sign painting class from one of the greats, Norma Jeanne Maloney.
 I fell in love with both.
 I’m still terrible at it, so I’m driving back out to Texas in November to take another class with another great, Mike Meyer.
 It was crazy fun and I learned a whole bunch.

 - I've had a couple of sign painting gigs.
 I still don't have a clue what I'm doing, but I'm madly in love with the art and precision of it all.

 - I was Carl Grimes for Halloween one year.
 Oddly enough, I looked very much like him...and he is a 13-year-old boy.
 I'm still shaking and scratching my head about that one.